Thandla: Geography

 Thandla is located at 23.0°N 74.57°E. It has an average elevation of 271 metres (889 feet).
-Jhabua, Dahod, Rajgarh, Banswara are nearby cities.
+Jhabua, Dahod, Ratlam, Banswara are nearby cities.

 Demographics

 At the 2001 India census, Thandla had a population of 12,685.
 Males constituted 52% of the population and females 48%.
 Thandla had an average literacy rate of 73%, higher than the national average of 59.5%: male literacy was 80%, and female literacy 66%.
 14% of the population were under 6 years of age.

-Educational Organizations
+Educational organizations

 There are number of educational institutions in Thandla, such as Government College, Thandla, and a Government Boys and Government Girls schools.

 Transport

+Thandla Road railway station is situated 80 km from Ratlam Junction on Ratlam-Godhra section of Western Railways.Not many trains stop at stations except for few long distance and local trains.
+Station is 5 km away from the town, however transportation is generally available for commuters.